Published on March 12, 2022, Last modified on May 24th, 2022

 Stealth Mission - Wizards of the Coast - Taylor Ingvarsson

 We all have seen those iconic scenes: an archer lays in wait, arrow ready to fly to an unsuspecting target.
-With D&D 5e, we did get a feat that allows you to accentuate that feat, as well as make you stealthier overall.
+With D&D 5e, we get a feat that allows you to recreate this scene by making you a stealthier, ranged badass.

 As long as you have at least 13 Dexterity, you can pick up this feat.
 Once you do, you get these three abilities: